scraggo/scraggo.github.io/content/drafts/meet.md

 ## Intro

-Long ago, in the Greek Temple of Apollo, someone wrote ["Know Thyself"](https://en.wikipedia.org/wiki/Know_thyself).
-In my experience, gaining self-knowledge is invaluable.

-A perennial problem for me is a tendency to deny my own wants and needs.
-That has made it tricky to really understand myself.
-It has been a rough and haphazard journey.
+The words ["Know Thyself"](https://en.wikipedia.org/wiki/Know_thyself) were inscribed long ago in the Greek Temple of Apollo.
+I consider those wise words because knowing one's self is invaluable in so many areas of life.

+The problem is, it's tricky to really understand yourself.
+Life is full of twists and turns, we don't necessarily have the time or willingness to self-reflect.
+If you're like me, you also might have a [tendency to deny your own wants and needs for the sake of fitting in](https://calvinrosser.com/notes/wanting-power-of-mimetic-desire-luke-burgis/).

-I got to wondering if there was a more _targeted_ way to get to know myself.
-I've taken a handful of personality tests throughout the years and they definitely helped.
-I enjoy learning about what goes into the tests and comparing my results with others.
-I asked "What other tests can help me learn about myself?
-Which ones are the best at doing so?"
+I got to wondering if there was a _targeted_ way to get to know myself.
+Something less haphazard than reflecting on troubling events, or following some online list of "12 awesome journal prompts."
+As a psychology enthusiast, I wondered if I could take a bunch of tests and get a somewhat detailed "picture" of who I am.

-To answer this, I took lots of online tests to gauge their effectiveness.
-I reflected on the results from lots of different angles.
-I found it all to be very effective at shedding light on myself!

-This goal of this post is to share the fruits of this labor.
-In it is:
+I had taken a handful of personality tests throughout the years and found the results of the tests to be helpful to learn about myself and others.
+So, I set out to answer:

+1. "Is taking a bunch of personality tests effective for gaining self-knowledge?"
+2. "Which tests are the best at helping me learn about myself?"

+After many many hours of taking online tests, reflecting on the results, comparing their effectiveness, and reflecting from lots of different angles, I was satisfied.
+Yes the tests are effective, but you have to do some work to put the bigger "picture" together.

-- a curated list of internet questionnaires
-- my own lists of questions
-- lots of suggestions to help you put the pieces together
+So, let's get to it.
+This post contains my curated list of internet questionnaires, my own lists of questions, and lots of suggestions to help you put the pieces together.

 ### The process

 1. Answer a _bunch_ of questions.
 2. Reflect on the answers.
 I'll go into detail in the final sections on how to get the most out of your answers.

+**Warning**: Having the support of a mental health professional is recommended, especially for tests that explore emotions, trauma, and other sensitive topics.

+**Disclaimer**: This post is for entertainment purposes only.
+There's no guarantee of scientific or other validity from any of these tests.

 Suggestions:

-- For all online tests, store _all_ the text from online results (copying or PDF), links to the tests/results, any questions that were difficult to answer, and other info in your personal notes collection.
+- For all tests, store _all_ the text from online results (copying or PDF), links to the tests/results, any questions that were difficult to answer, and other info in your personal notes collection.
 (See [my post on Building a Second Brain](/building-my-second-brain))
 - Create dated journal entries and write answers to non-quiz questions, your reflections on test results, and all other related thoughts.
 - Use or create a "spam" email address for the websites that require email.
-- Use an ad-blocker(s).
-Unfortunately, at least one online test didn't work in Firefox.
+- Use ad-blocker(s).
+Unfortunately, at least one online test didn't work in Firefox - you might want Chrome installed just in case.

-**Warning**: Having the support of a mental health professional is recommended, especially for tests that explore emotions, trauma, and other sensitive topics.

-**Disclaimer**: This post is for entertainment purposes only.
-There's no guarantee of scientific or other validity from any of these tests.

 ### The areas of self